-- The SNAPP program usually receives referrals for children who are three years of age or older but on occasion will receive referrals for younger children who need some specialized transition work.
+- Ages of Children – The SNAPP program accepts referrals for children who are three years of age or older for direct work and referrals for children under the age of three who need Lifebooks and transition support.

 Duration of Services and Service Capacity

 - Children are visited regularly by their SNAPP worker, usually in their foster home,

 - The SNAPP worker will engage the child in a variety of age-appropriate activities, including the building of a Lifebook, to support them in the sharing and recording their birth history, identifying feelings, addressing issues of grief and loss and explaining different types of families (birth family, foster family, adoptive family, etc.).

 - SNAPP workers provide support to children, and their foster and adoptive/permanent families throughout the process of transitioning homes.